terramate-io/terramate-docs/cli/reference/blocks/globals.md

 # The `globals` block

 Use the `globals` block to define [global variables](../variables/globals.md) and access them in the `global` namespace via `global.<variable-name>`.
 You can define globals at any level of your project hierarchy and set different globals for various configurations (a set of Terramate files specific to a directory).
+You cannot redefine `globals` in the same configuration.

 When you define global variables across different configurations, Terramate applies a simple merge strategy: it merges `globals` with unique names and overrides `globals` with identical names using the more specific configuration.